carriemorrill/lake-model/README.md

 ## 6. References

+Goto S, Matsubayashi O (2009) Relations between the thermal properties and porosity of sediments in the eastern flank of the Juan de Fuca Ridge.
+Earth Planets Space 61: 863–870.

 Hostetler S, Benson LV (1990) Paleoclimatic implications of the high stand of Lake Lahontan derived from models of evaporation and lake level.
 Climate Dynamics 4:207-217

 Hostetler SW (1991) Simulation of lake ice and its effect on the late-Pleistocene evaporation rate of Lake Lahontan.
 Climate Dynamics 6:43-48